George Mortimer Tibbits: Life

-Tibbits, throughout his life, displayed a hatred of all shams and pretense.
-Directness in any matter with which he was connected was especially to his liking, and in the presentation of any subject to him, he was always desirous that his interlocutor should come to the point at once.
-Sylvester writes, "He was a stern and an uncompromising foe to gossip, and to the dissemination of scandal or of rumors affecting character or life.
-He never took up an evil report against any one, and was averse to listening to the details respecting the short-comings of others.

 To him the life of home was happiest, and either with his family, or amid his books, were passed his happiest hours.
 He was particularly fond of the French language, and until his mental faculties began to fail him he read almost daily some of the literature of that nation.
 He entered the communion of the Episcopal church when a young man, and was always scrupulous in the observances of religious worship.
 He maintained until his last illness the order of family prayer in his household, and was regular in his attendance thereon whenever the time appointed for the service had come.
 In the latter part of his life he favored the movement known as the Reformed Episcopal church, which was promulgated by the Rev. Dr. Cummins, and, owing to his evangelical ideas, he readily found fellowship and communion with many bodies of Christians.

 His devotional nature found further expansion in the stone church which he erected at Hoosick, and which was in the pastoral care of his son, the Rev. John B. Tibbits.
 So entirely was he penetrated with the importance of public worship, that he often expressed a belief that great good might be accomplished if a building could be provided devoted to the public service of God and the diffusion of religious knowledge irrespective of any particular creed or form of worship, and open at all proper times for the attendance of the people.

 He died in Troy, on Friday, July 19, 1878, at five o'clock in the morning, aged eighty-two years.
 He left an estate of $2,000,000.